Transcript of the video

 Every week, I offer you videos to help you progress in French and to learn a French that is really spoken in everyday life by the French.

-As usual, you have subtitles available in French and English if you need them and especially if you like the video, do not forget to put a like at the end.
+As usual, subtitles are available in French and English if you need them, and if you like the video, don't forget to put a like at the end.

-Today, we are going to talk about the pronoun "nous" or rather the pronoun "on", you will see, you will, you will understand very quickly and if you have already heard about the French together, it will be very familiar to you.
+Today, we're going to talk about the pronoun "nous" or rather the pronoun "on".
+You'll see, you'll understand very quickly, and if you've ever heard of the French together, you'll be very familiar with it.

-When you learn a new language, you learn pronouns.
+When we learn a new language, we inevitably learn pronouns.

 In French, we learn je, tu, il et elle, nous, vous et ils (and elles).